NHS complaints advocacy services

 Authorised representatives from local Healthwatch organisations also have the power to enter premises to observe how activities are carried on there.
 Some premises are excluded.
 For example, local Healthwatch organisations don’t have the right to enter premises if this would get in the way of providing services or if it would affect the privacy and dignity of anyone there.
 If you have serious concerns about how health services are carried out in a particular place, contact your local Healthwatch who may, in some cases, carry out a visit, although they don’t investigate individual complaints.

 Clinical commissioning groups patient liaison teams

 In some areas, the local clinical commissioning group (CCG) offers a patient liaison service.
 They can give general advice and support about NHS complaints.
 Local Healthwatch can tell you if there's a CCG patient liaison service in your area.
-You can get more information about this on the Local Complaints Contacts page.

 The Patients Association

 The Patients Association is a national healthcare charity that highlights patients’ concerns and needs.
 They give advice to help people get the best out of their healthcare and tell you where to get more information and advice.
 Their website is www.patients-association.org.uk and their helpline is 020 8423 8999.

 The Patients Association helpline is the national non-disease specific helpline for anyone trying to navigate the often complex health and social care systems in the UK.
 The helpline service is free and confidential.
 The practical information and guidance the helpline gives covers:

 - how to make a complaint about any health or social care service